noaa-onms/cinms/modals/_captions.md

 ### Details

-Total production of Northern fur seal (*Callorhinus ursinus*) pups counted on San Miguel Island, including the mainland (Adam’s Cove) and the offshore islet (Castle Rock), from 1972-2014.
+Total production of Northern fur seal (*Callorhinus ursinus*) pups counted on San Miguel Island, including the mainland (Adam's Cove) and the offshore islet (Castle Rock), from 1972-2014.
 The total production of northern fur seals exceeded the 1997 levels during 2010, 2012, and 2013.
-The island’s population has recovered from the 1997-1998 El Niño event.
+The island's population has recovered from the 1997-1998 El Niño event.

 ## Figure App.F.13.28.